Too much SEO can be a Bad Thing…or just because you CAN do some SEO does not mean you should.

-I recalled a post at Webmasterworld, a question asked by one SEO to the community was “What single thing would you recommend to improve search rank?”
+I recalled a post at Webmasterworld, a question asked by one SEO to the community was “What single thing would you recommend to improve my search rank?”
 Approximately 50% of the responses were “Nothing”.

 Think about it this way: How realistic is it to expect an ever-increasing number of visitors to your website?
 A small local business may only expect 3000 local searches from what I call viable customers (those who will actually drive to your location).
 Its unrealistic to want 10,000 monthly visitors in such a case.
 Someone 1000 miles away is not going to visit the store (period).
 Look in your Analytics and look at your traffic from Geo’s within a reasonable distance.
 Focus your SEO efforts on more of those.

 Just because you CAN, does not mean you SHOULD.